 Check out our Best Mountain Weather Forecast?

-Walk from Nash Point to Ogmore on the Wales Coast Path Route Map and GPX Download
+Walk from Nash Point to Ogmore on the Wales Coast Path Ordnance Survey Map and GPX File Download

 Enjoy far-reaching clifftop views over the Bristol Channel and inland across the rich pasture land of the Vale of Glamorgan.
 Golden limestone cliffs, quiet wooded valleys, and expansive tidal beaches offer plenty of variety in landscape.
 Look out for Peregrine Falcons swooping past, Kestrels and Skylarks hovering overhead, and Choughs feeding on the grazed grassy clifftops.
 There’s plenty of historical interest too; a 19th Century lighthouse, Norman castle ruins, and an Iron Age hillfort.
 You’ll also be spoilt for choice for refreshment stops with a number of excellent traditional country pubs just a short diversion inland.
 A coastal bus service means that you can catch the bus back to the beginning from several points along the route, and there are bus links to nearby train stations.
 This dynamic coastline with towering fossil-studded cliffs deserves a little respect, however; with the second highest tidal range in the world, it is easy to misread the tide tables and become cut off.
 Stay until the end of the day to enjoy a spectacular sunset or sundowner in one of the pubs.